 Scruffing is performed by grasping the loose skin at the scruff of the neck of the aggressor cat, then gently, but firmly, pushing him down toward the floor.
 "Gently" is the optimum word here.
 Never use scruffing as punishment, but rather as a form of discipline.

-Chances are that your household will rarely be troubled with severe aggression problems.
-By keeping your eyes open to potential rivalry, intervening when necessary, and by providing regular exercise with interactive toys, your cats will enjoy peaceful companionship for years.
+Hopefully, your household will rarely be troubled with severe aggression problems.
+Keep your eyes open to potential rivalries.
+Intervene when necessary and provide regular exercise with interactive toys.
+Do this and your cats are likely to enjoy peaceful companionship for years.